Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 **Advanced Import**

 Allows a user to import Secrets from an XML file.
-Users with the this  permission can import groups, folders, site connectors, sites, and  secret templates, without having to create a secret.
+Users with this permission can import groups, folders, site connectors, sites, and  secret templates, without having to create a secret.
 Users must have the Secret Server permissions needed for the objects listed in the XML.

 **Allow Access Challenge**